RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 #### Importing modules

 Open the script and remove everything from it.
-Import Scene, Reactive and Diagnostics modules.
+Import 'Scene', 'Reactive' and 'Diagnostics' modules by copying the code below:

 ```javascript
 const Scene = require("Scene");